logo

 Fundamentals of Woodworking-101

 This class offers students the opportunity to learn the basics of woodworking in a safe and structured environment.
-With a few basic tools students will learn three important joints that are almost universal to all furniture.
-Through a series of exercises we will lay out and cut these joints.
+With a basic tool set, students will learn the skills needed to produce joints universal to all furniture.
+Through a series of hands-on exercises we will lay out and cut these joints, focusing on materials, layout, tool selection and care, proper tool use; working to acheive accuracy.
 The emphasis in this class is to lay a solid foundation for the use of handtools along with gaining the confidence essential to pursuing future projects.
 No Prerequisite ($360 tuition )

 Intro 101 Short Course NEW!